detobel36/tpcds-mariadb/README.md

 power test.
 As a result, we use only 49 queries for power test.

+## Makefile

+Use the command `make help` to see all command of Makefile.
+Note that this Makefile is more a tool that a real compile process.
+This will help you to setup your install and test different component.

 ## Quick Start

 This section describes simple steps for TPC-DS test setup and execution.
 Every